laurent22/joplin/CONTRIBUTING.md

     ./run_test.sh markdownUtils # Don't add the .js extension

+To filter tests:

+    ./run_test.sh "should handle conflict" # Will run all the test units that contain "should handle conflict" in their description

 ## About abandoned pull requests

 It happens that a pull request is started but not finished and despite our attempts to contact the contributor, we don’t hear from them again.